snowplow/dbt-snowplow-normalize/README.md

 ![snowplow-logo](https://raw.githubusercontent.com/snowplow/dbt-snowplow-utils/main/assets/snowplow_logo.png)

-# snowplow-event-splitter
+# snowplow-normalize

 This dbt package:

-- Provides macros to simplify the production of models that split Snowplow event data into a table per event type, plus a reduced events table and latest user context table, for easier integration with downstream tools.
+- Provides macros to simplify the production of models that normalize Snowplow event data into a table per event type, plus a reduced events table and latest user context table, for easier integration with downstream tools.
 - Includes a python script to generate the models using a simple configuration file that uses the schemas used within your pipelines to identify the columns, to greatly reduce the upfront effort in creating these models.

 Please refer to the [doc site](https://docs.snowplow.io/docs/modeling-your-data/modeling-your-data-with-dbt/) for a full breakdown of the package.